h-ntai/UnbelievaBoat-Python-Bot/README.md

 `upgrade` - You can upgrade the multiplicator of daily, work, crime and slut (costs 10k each x0.1 more)

 `stats` - this is not the unbelieva stats command!
 This shows the stats of a user like his chicken winning rate, his last work, etc. and his multiplicators

+*If the bot appears as online in the sidebar, try gghelpeconomy for a commands list*